 - Download Intel Driver Update Utility and install it.

-- Run it and it’ll automatically find right driver for your WiFi card and update it.
+- Run it, and it’ll automatically find the right driver for your WiFi card and update it.

 - Reboot your computer.
-WiFi issue should be fixed now.
+The WiFi issue should be fixed now.

 - Select Properties > Advanced.

-Reboot your Computer.
-Chances are less that Wifi issue may repeat.
+Reboot your computer.
+Chances are less that the WiFi issue may repeat.

 Also on Trouble Fixers:

-If your Sony Vaio Pro have Intel Wireless-N 7260 with dual band card, then here’s the solution:
+If your Sony Vaio Pro has Intel Wireless-N 7260 with dual-band card, then here’s the solution:

 - Go to Device Manager > Network Adapter > Select Your Wireless Card

-- Right click on it and uninstall driver of it.
+- Right-click on it and uninstall the driver of it.

-- Now relocate Wireless card in device manager, chance are you could find that in “Unknown Devices” and then right click and select “Update Driver” and let the Windows install the driver automatically.
+- Now relocate Wireless card in device manager, the chance is you could find that in “Unknown Devices” and then right-click and select “Update Driver” and let the Windows install the driver automatically.

-- If issue still persists, then again select “Wireless Adapters” in device manager, right click and choose “Update Drivers” and select “Search from a list of Drivers in My Computer“.
+- If the issue persists, then again select “Wireless Adapters” in device manager, right-click and choose “Update Drivers” and select “Search from a list of Drivers in My Computer.”